Mortgage Types and Products

 What to Watch For

-Canadian product labels often bundle together rate type, prepayment flexibility, and insurance status.
-A borrower can misunderstand an offer if they compare only the headline rate and ignore whether the mortgage is closed, insured, or subject to a different penalty structure.
+Canadian product labels often bundle together rate type, prepayment flexibility, leverage, and insurance status.
+A borrower can misunderstand an offer if they compare only the headline rate and ignore whether the mortgage is closed, insured, high-ratio, or subject to a different penalty structure.

 Continue to Nearby Sections